tamlut-modnys/template-hsl-water-towers/README.md

 14
 ```

-Two winners will be rewarded -- one for fastest solution, and one for best style.
+Two winners will be rewarded -- one for fastest solution, and one for best style (clear, elegant, well-commented, Hoonish).
 For style reference, you can see previous winners and the Hoon style guide:

 https://developers.urbit.org/blog/hsl-competition